nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Use case resumes at step 1.

+* 1b.
+User inputs an invalid person index
+  * 1b1.
+Dash shows an error message

+Use case resumes at step 1.

 #### Use case 02: Delete a task

-Preconditions: Dash is launched, user is on tasks tab
+Preconditions: Dash is launched and user is on tasks tab

 <u>MSS:</u>

 1. User requests to delete a task, specifying the index to be deleted
-2. Dash deletes the task
+2. Dash deletes the task and shows the updated task list

 Use case ends.